mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

         Takeaway: At the end of a list of items, always use a comma before the final “and.”

-    - D. Use a comma before introducing a question
+    - Use a comma before introducing a question.
 Place a comma before introducing a question — regardless of whether the question is wrapped in quotation marks:

         - Correct: *I’ve been wondering, Why is that turtle so nasty?*
         - Incorrect: *I’ve been wondering why is that turtle is so nasty?*